 “I guess it’s because people here are used to flexibility and being served so they believe they are entitled to it.
 However, put them in the same exact scenarios in New York or Europe and they will be less demanding.
 It’s like how we are bad drivers locally because we know we can get away with it.
 However, when we are abroad, we obey all the rules for fear of being pulled over by cops.”

-Jacques, though, is careful to point out that this kind of spoiled behavior is not the norm and that “we should not generalize.”
+Jacques though is careful to point out that this kind of spoiled behavior is not the norm and that “we should not generalize.”
 Still, some restaurateurs admit that Filipino diners actually put up with a lot of the industry’s shortcomings.
-Mars*, a restaurateur/kitchen consultant, empathizes with local diners and points out, “Customer service here in the Philippines leaves a lot to be desired.
+Mars*, a restaurateur and kitchen consultant, empathizes with local diners and points out, “Customer service here in the Philippines leaves a lot to be desired.
 Many establishments forget this particular aspect of the business, leaving customers unsatisfied.
-Coupled with Pinoys being generally timid and shy to voice out their complaints or opinions, this results in poor service and complacent staff/management.”
+Coupled with Pinoys being generally timid and shy to voice their complaints or opinions, this results in poor service and complacent staff and management.”
 It is a refreshing statement coming from a restaurateur, but he is quick to note, “Well, I was also a customer first before becoming a restaurant owner.”